R-R-/RepData_PeerAssessment1/PA1_template.md

 ## [1] 10766
 ```

-Filling NA values do have impact on mean and median.
+**Conclusion**: Filling NA values do have impact on mean and median.

 ## Are there differences in activity patterns between weekdays and weekends?
 1. Create a new factor variable in the dataset with two levels – “weekday” and “weekend”